self-portrait 2024

 • Camera gives artist, 15, career dream by Jennifer Barrett The Arizona Republic 1996

 I used to be kind of embarrassed by this article.
-But now that it’s almost 30 years later, I am blown away by 15-year-old Lizz’s drive and determination.
+But now that it’s a few decades later, I am blown away by 15-year-old Lizz’s drive and determination.